GNC | Total Lean

-Therefore, one of the many things that makes 310 Shakes stand out is that their plant-based shakes contain NO sugar, and their whey-based Vanilla shake contains only 1g of sugar.
+Therefore, one of the many things that makes 310 Shakes stand out is that our plant-based shakes contain NO sugar.
 310 Shakes are sweetened solely with a natural sweetness fro Stevia and Monk-fruit additionally in some flavors, that gives you satisfying flavor to help crush cravings.
 And we don’t contain artificial sweeteners, artificial flavors or fructose.

 In contrast, the GNC Total Lean Shake contains 3g of sugars per serving, adding up to 6g of sugar if you’re replacing two meals with these shakes a day.
 That amount is not horrific, but it’s also not the best it could be.
 The real kicker here is what GNC shakes contain instead of actual sugar… artificial sweeteners.

 The Lean Shake contains an artificial or fake sugar called Sucralose, popularly known as Splenda.
 Although this sugar substitute is used in a number of products, recent studies are showing that it may actually be linked to health issues.
 And while you may think that having this fake sugar can help you avoid packing on the pounds, it may be just the opposite.

 Many studies now show that artificial sweeteners mess with the satiety signals in your brain, so after consuming them, you may actually end up increasingly hungrier and end up eating much more than you should.
 Your brain mistakenly thinks your body needs food, and so you take in more calories.
 (3)

 In addition, artificial sweeteners such as Sucralose have been linked to potential long-term health problems with frequent use, so it’s best to lean more natural.